OpenZeppelin/erc20-onboarding/readme.md

 **Caveat**

-*The migration contract is not yet released in OpenZeppelin but will soon.
-In the meantime this repository includes it to make things easier for the demonstration.
+*The migration contract is not yet released in OpenZeppelin but will be soon.
+In the meantime, this repository includes such implementation to make things easier for the demonstration.
 You will see an `OptInERC20Migration` contract inside the contracts folder.*

 ## On-boarding plan demonstration

 ### 1. Deploy your old ERC20 token contract

-In this repository you will find just one contract called `MyOldToken` which intends to be a the old regular ERC20 token implementation.
+In this repository you will find just one contract called `MyOldToken` which intends to be the old regular ERC20 token implementation.
 As you can see, we are using the `StandardToken` contract provided by OpenZeppelin.

-Before we begin remember to install the dependencies running `npm install`, and you could also check everything is working fine by running the test files with `npm test`.
+Before we begin, remember to install the dependencies running `npm install`.
+Additionally, you could check everything is working as expected by running the test files with `npm test`.
 Now, let's deploy the old token, we will use a truffle develop console.
-You can start one by running `npx truffle develop`.
-Then please run the following commands:
+You can start it by running `npx truffle develop`.
+Then, please run the following commands:

 ```sh
 truffle(develop)> compile